SaleFlex/SaleFlex.PyPOS/README.md

 SaleFlex.APP POS system can be used in a variety of businesses, including retail stores, restaurants, and other service-oriented businesses.
 SaleFlex.APP POS system also offer additional features and capabilities, such as the ability to process returns and exchanges, track employee time and attendance, and manage customer loyalty programs.

-Sellastic.APP POS is indented to respond to the needs of retail stores, fast-food restaurants as well as of a chain of restaurants.
+Sellastic.PyPOS POS is indented to respond to the needs of retail stores, fast-food restaurants as well as of a chain of restaurants.
 It includes the features to manage daily sales operations as well as a customized view for managers and authorized staff to track statistics, update prices and products.
 It has a user-friendly interface, mainly oriented to using screen and minimum keyboard input, very easy to use and It provides a lot of flexibility and maintainability.
 It is designed as that expansion might happen.

 It has modules for easily integrate it to different payment systems, loyalty systems, printers and backend systems.